jina-ai/jina/docs/fundamentals/flow/create-flow.md

 f.to_docker_compose_yaml()
 ```

-One can also do it in the terminal via:
+You can also do it in the terminal:

 ```shell
 jina export docker-compose flow.yml docker-compose.yml